Hackacton-Hackverse/JeJe/frontend/README.md

-This project implements the Front-End for a simple To-Do List web application, using the React JS library It includes the login page and the general UI of the app. `<br/>` The login authentication logic and the tasks database for each user are not  implemented yet
+This project implements the Front-End for a simple To-Do List web application, using the React JS library It includes the login page and the general UI of the app. `<br/>`

 ## Functionalities